Master of Science in Counseling with the Marriage and Family Therapy Option

 - The Departmental Application (available online on the department website).

-- Transcripts (official transcripts sent to University; official or unofficial transcripts sent to Educational Psychology Department).
+- Transcripts (official transcripts sent to University; official bachelor's degree transcript sent to Educational Psychology Department.
+Prerequisite transcript courses may be unofficial).

 - Three academic/professional reference letters.